 Contact Us Today to Order Your Gift Certificate!

 At Racing Adventures High Performance Driving School we not only have the coolest racecars we have the most modern progressive race school programs available anywhere for individuals, corporate programs, incentive programs, team building and group programs.
 As well we have more convenient race track locations across North America in Canada and the United States.
-More locations to serve you than any other sports car race school, high performance driving school or Extotic Supercar lapping program anywhere!
+More locations to serve you than any other sports car race school, high performance driving school or Exotic Supercar lapping program anywhere!
 We deliver racing school programs in Las Vegas at Spring Mountain Motorsports Park, Los Angeles at Willow Springs Raceway, Houston at GrandSport Speedway and Phoenix at Arizona Motorsports Park!

 You can also use your car in our program for $399 per day or even take some private lessons.